Pitbull discography

-Cuban-American rapper Pitbull has released thirteen studio albums, four compilation albums, one soundtrack album, four official mixtapes, and 9 underground mixtape, over 300 singles (including features), over 1,000 songs (in total), and over 200 music videos.
+Cuban-American rapper Pitbull has released thirteen studio albums, four compilation albums, one collaborative album, one soundtrack album, four official mixtapes, and 9 underground mixtapes, over 300 singles (including features), over 1,000 songs (in total), and over 200 music videos.

 M.I.A.M.I., Pitbull's debut album, was released on August 24, 2004, on TVT Records.
 It peaked at number fourteen on the US Billboard 200 albums chart.
 The album's lead single, "Culo", peaked at No. 32 on the US Billboard Hot 100, becoming his first entry on the chart.
 The album spawned an additional four singles: "That's Nasty", "Back Up", "Toma", and "Dammit Man".
 Money Is Still a Major Issue, a remix album of content from M.I.A.M.I., was released on November 15, 2005.
 El Mariel, Pitbull's second studio album, was released on October 30, 2006, and spawned four singles: "Bojangles", "Ay Chico (Lengua Afuera)", a remix of "Dime", and "Be Quiet".

 The Boatlift, Pitbull's third studio album, was released on November 27, 2007.
 The album's second single, "The Anthem", peaked at No. 36 on the Billboard Hot 100, becoming his most successful entry on the chart at the time since "Culo".
 The single also garnered commercial success in several European territories.
 Helmed by the success of the single, The Boatlift became his first album to garner commercial success outside of the United States, peaking on the national album charts of France, Spain, and Switzerland.
 The album also spawned three singles: "Secret Admirer", "Go Girl", and "Sticky Icky".
 It also features collaborations with Twista, Jason Derulo, Lil Jon and more.